Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Conclusion

 \section{Conclusion}

 We present an RSNN architecture based on SC-ML layers composed of multiple recurrent motifs with sparse inter-motif connections as a solution to constructing large recurrent spiking neural models.
 We further propose the automated architectural optimization framework HRMAS hybridizing the ``evolution" of the architectural parameters and corresponding synaptic weights based on backpropagation and biologically-inspired mitigation of risks of architectural changes using intrinsic plasticity.
 We show that HRMAS-optimized RSNNs impressively improve performance on four datasets over the previously reported state-of-the-art RSNNs and SNNs.
-By producing sparse and scalable network architectures with optimized connectivity, this work may contribute to development of high-performance RSNNs on both general-purpose and dedicated neuromorphic computing platforms.
-By sharing the Pytorch implementation with the community, the proposed HRMAS framework may motivate new advances in design of high-performance brain-inspired recurrent spiking neural models and deployment of such models on energy-efficient neurmorphic computing hardware.
+Notably, our HRMAS framework can be easily extended to more flexible network architectures, optimizing sparse and scalable RSNN architectures.
+By sharing the PyTorch implementation of our HRMAS framework, this work aims to foster advancements in high-performance RSNNs for both general-purpose and dedicated neuromorphic computing platforms, potentially inspiring innovative designs in brain-inspired recurrent spiking neural models and their energy-efficient deployment.